cabukfurkan/react-recipe-app-client/README.md

 > User information must be saved to MongoDB

-> Entered username and password must be entered correct
+> Username and password must be entered correct

 > When logged in users favored recipes must be fetched from MongoDB.